mjdamgaard/UP-Web-Project/README_longer_version.md

 the site have uploaded.
 This revolution of the web in terms of how we use it is what is known as the Web 2.0.
-It means that the "average" (non-developer) users now makes up a huge source of input data flowing into the web, and there is no question in my mind that if we want to truly reach the vision of the Semantic Web, we *have* to first develop a system the can tap into this huge data source.
+It means that the "average" (non-developer) users now makes up a huge source of input data flowing into the web.
+And there is no question in my mind that if we want to truly reach the vision of the Semantic Web, we *have* to first develop a system the can tap into this huge data source.
-More precisely, we need a semantic system where it is easy and intuitive for users to upload and up-rate the semantic links, and preferably just as easy as it is currently for users to upload and up-rate resources on the various Web 2.0 sites that are currently popular.
+More precisely, we need a semantic system where it is both easy and intuitive for users to upload and up-rate the semantic links, and preferably just as easy as it is for users to upload and up-rate resources currently on the various Web 2.0 sites that are popular today.

-This is the goal of openSDB.
+To implement such an intuitive and easy-to-use system is the goal of openSDB.

 ## Overview of the semantic system of openSDB